The Jews of Zakynthos, Greece’s beautiful Ionian island, owe their survival during the dark days of the German occupation to two brave Greeks.

 On that scrap of paper, only two names were written: Mayor Loukas Kerrer and Bishop Chrysostomos.

-The Bishop told the German commandant of the island that although the Jews did not share the same religion with the Orthodox Christians and the other Christians of the island, Jews had been living alongside the Zakynthonians for centuries in a completely harmonious and peaceful way.
+The Bishop told the German commandant of the island that although the Jews did not share the same religion with the Orthodox Christians and the other Christians of the island, Jews had been living alongside the Zakynthonians for centuries in a completely harmonious and peaceful manner.

-Chrysostomos allegedly told the Germans that the Jews of Zakynthos are equal to the other Greek citizens of Zakynthos, explaining that if anything untoward happened to them, this would be detrimental for the entire community of the island.
+Chrysostomos allegedly told the Germans that the Jews of Zakynthos were equal to the other Greek citizens of Zakynthos, explaining that if anything untoward happened to them, this would be detrimental for the entire community of the island.

-The German officials of Zante were perplexed by the rare and defiant move on the part of the two Greek leaders and decided to halt their plans, asking for a clarification of orders from Berlin itself.
+The German officials of Zante were perplexed by the rare and defiant move on the part of the two Greek leaders and decided to halt their plans, asking for clarification of orders from Berlin itself.